SkylineCommunications/dataminer-docs/connector-help/connector_help/Nagra_Merlin.md

 ## Usage

 You can find more information on the Main Page and General Page below.
-The driver contains a number of other pages, on which you can find a large number of individual alarm parameters.
+The connector contains a number of other pages, on which you can find a large number of individual alarm parameters.
 All parameters can be monitored and trended.

 ### Main Page